EndPointCorp/end-point-blog/2013/04/06/pounding-simplicity-into-wiki.html.md

 title: Pounding Simplicity into Wiki
 ---

 Day two of MountainWest Ruby Conference starts out with a bang!
-Notable developer and thought leader [Ward Cunningham](http://en.wikipedia.org/wiki/Ward_Cunningham) describes the how he is going about developing his latests ideas behind the wiki.
+Notable developer and thought leader [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham) describes the how he is going about developing his latests ideas behind the wiki.
 While doing so, Cunningham teaches concepts of innovation and how creativity to help inspire ruby developers.

 ### Promise

 The promise is a basic statement of the desired outcome.
 Not in a way a mock-up shows the finished product, but the way in which it will affect humanity.
 Wikipedia gives words, depth, and meaning that ordinary people can depend on every day.
 The promise of this new kind of wiki is to give numbers depth and meaning that ordinary people can depend on every day.

 This means data visualization intermixed with context.
 For example, a weather map can show you numbers on a map to tell you temperatures.
-A meteorologist doesn't just see a number, he sees the actual weather, the hot and cold, the wind or the rain, etc. Data visualizations like a [wind map](http://hint.fm/wind/) excel at helping users to visually see the wind in region.
+A meteorologist doesn’t just see a number, he sees the actual weather, the hot and cold, the wind or the rain, etc. Data visualizations like a [wind map](http://hint.fm/wind/) excel at helping users to visually see the wind in region.

 To accomplish this promise, Cunningham implemented a new kind of wiki.
 The main difference in this new wiki is that the data is federated among several different locations on the web and then assembled in the browser.
 You can think of it as a traditional mashup.
 The wiki content is both self generated and programatically generated from data on the web or attached to the web via some device.